technologiestiftung/flusshygiene/sources/packages/flusshygiene-radolan-recent-to-s3/README.md

 Node.js task for pulling radolan data from the DWD FTP servers and storing them on AWS S3.
 Part of the Flusshygiene project.
 Can run on a EC2 and shuts itself down when done.
 Needs IAM permissions for S3 and EC2.

-In production it should run as a timed AWS Fargate task.
+In production it runs as a scheduled AWS Fargate task.

+Sends the logs to a specific address when it is done using Mailgun.

 ---